Pain and practical planets by Holiday Mathis - Boston Herald - Go Tech Daily

 LIBRA (September 23 to October 23).
 Experience is difficult.
 You feel that you have control over it on some days and on other days it feels like life is happening to you or even in spite of you.
 Staying in your strength has to do with taking the right amount of responsibility.

 SCORPIO (October 24 to Nov.
 21).
-What is going to happen is fantastic, although there is no time to waste to anticipate, because there are still a lot of loose ends to be made.
+What is coming is quite fantastic, although there is no time to waste to anticipate, because there are still many loose ends to be made.
 Close the old project and send it.

 SAGITTARIUS (November 22 to December 21).
 You once wanted this exact scenario and now you dream ahead.
 The best part of the day will be the part where you pause to acknowledge what you have and want it again.